The Palouse Scenic Byway

 This day trip starts in Pullman and involves traveling north on US-195 toward Colfax, a small town located about 15 minutes from Pullman.
 You can even take a small detour and go to Klemgard Park, which has an awesome 1-mile trail and picnic area.

-Colfax has many interesting shops along its Main Street, and it also is the home of Codger Pole, which is the world’s tallest chainsaw sculpture.
-Another great place to see in Colfax is the Whitman County Historical Society Perkins House and Cabin, an original log cabin west on Last Street off of Highway 195, located on Perkins Avenue.
+Colfax has many interesting shops along Main Street, and it also is the home of Codger Pole, which is the world’s tallest chainsaw sculpture.
+Another great place to see in Colfax is the Whitman County Historical Society Perkins House and Cabin, an original log cabin west on Last Street off Highway 195, located on Perkins Avenue.

-Then, on the way back, turn north on the LaCrosse Airport Road to see some historical basalt houses and cabins on Scharpenberg Road built between 1934-1936.
+Then, on the way back, turn north on the LaCrosse Airport Road to see historical basalt houses and cabins on Scharpenberg Road built between 1934-1936.

 Day Trip No. 2